gDoe24/tattoo-api/backend/README.md

 ```
 ### GET /api/artists/<artist_id>

-*   Fetches a dictionary object of the artist matching the artist id specified in the URI
+*   Fetches an artist object matching the artist id specified in the URI
-*   Returns: a single dictionary object containing key:value pairs of email, id, image_link, instagram_link,
+*   Returns: a single artist object
-    name, phone number, and artist styles

 ```
 {